numpy/numpy/doc/source/user/depending_on_numpy.rst

-That said, if you are (a) a project that is guaranteed to release frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you can set an upper bound of `<MAJOR.MINOR + N` with N no less than 3, and `MAJOR.MINOR` being the current release of NumPy.
+That said, if you are (a) a project that is guaranteed to release frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you can set an upper bound of ``<MAJOR.MINOR + N`` with N no less than 3, and ``MAJOR.MINOR`` being the current release of NumPy [*]_.
 If you use the NumPy C API (directly or via Cython), you can also pin the current major version to prevent ABI breakage.
-Note that setting an upper bound on NumPy may `affect the ability of your library to be installed alongside other, older packages
+Note that setting an upper bound on NumPy may `affect the ability of your library to be installed alongside other, newer packages
 <https://iscinumpy.dev/post/bound-version-constraints/>`__.

+.. [*] The reason for setting ``N=3`` is that NumPy will, on the
+       rare occasion where it makes breaking changes, raise warnings for at least two releases.
+(NumPy releases about once every six months, so this translates to a window of at least a year;
+       hence the subsequent requirement that your project releases at least on that cadence.)

 .. note::